demogorgon1/plantbasedgames-io/blog/content/posts/02-mmorpg-data-storage-part-two.md

 *Blob key* could be some kind of player ID or it could be something derived from it.
 It's what we'll use to find the progress data of a player.
 In this example we can see that blob key 1 has been locked by Game Server A, while blob key 2 isn't currently locked.

 When trying to acquire a lock, a game server will try to insert its lock ID for the specified blob key, but it should only succeed if the *lock ID* field is empty or if its already locked by the same game server.
 If another game server has the lock, it's good practice to wait a bit and try again as it's not unlikely that the other game server is in process of unlocking.
 We'll also need to have some kind of attempt limit or timeout, otherwise we could end up in a situation where it's stuck forever.
+The player will likely be staring at a loading screen while this is happening.

 When it's time to release the lock, it should simply clear the *lock ID* field, but it should verify again that it still has the lock.
-We should be careful not to clear the lock of someone else.
+We should be careful not to clear the lock of another game server.
 Whenever we're trying to save a blob, we should also check that we still have the lock.

 ## Alternative ways to lock
 If you're so inclined, you can move the locking somewhere else.
 Imagine you don't want to have a direct mapping between a player ID and a single blob: maybe you want to have multiple blobs per player and you want to lock all of them at the same time.
 The lock acquisition logic